 We believe additional actions by the Japanese government will provide a brighter future for corporate balance sheets.
 The government’s pro-growth stance led it to cut corporate tax rates to about 35% and Abe plans to continue to lower the levy to less than 30 percent over the next five years.
 The government also postponed raising its Value-Added Tax (VAT) by more than two years out of fear that it would crush any budding economic growth.

 Lower taxes should translate into higher earnings and may also spill over into higher wages for employees.
 As shareholders and workers benefit from the eased tax burden, we believe they will spend more and the economy will continue to expand.
 This virtuous cycle could provide an extended period during which investors should benefit.

-With regard to our own exposure, Japanese allocation in the Heartland International Value Fund is slightly above the benchmark, the Russell Global® ex-U.S. Small Cap Index, at 22.3% for the Index versus 23.4% for the Fund, as of 12/31/2016.
-Japan is also our largest single country exposure.
+With regard to our own exposure, Japanese allocation in the Heartland International Value Fund is slightly below the benchmark, the Russell Global® ex-U.S. Small Cap Index, at 21.6% for the Index versus 20.8% for the Fund, as of 3/31/2017.
+Japan is our largest single country exposure.
 We remain optimistic about Japan as a whole, and the prospects of the specific companies we’ve chosen for investment.